Vikms95/react-wheres-waldo/planning/notes.md

 <!-- - Header dropdown not closing -->
 <!-- - Fix dropdown padding and not appearing on the right place on mobile view -->

+- Hide dropdown if clicked outside of it when rendered :dropdown is
 - Make database adding and fetching reusable
 - Check accessible html tags
 - Give accessible attributes to elements